SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 -   Liked the visuals
 -   Liked the one-by-one explanation of notation elements
 -   Liked the tone of the speakers (not monotonous)

+### October 20 class + lab
+Are state charts better than plain (and documented) code?

+I would say the two complement each other.
+State charts can be used to communicate the information to less technical stakeholders who benefit more from visuals than from trying to dig into the code.

+Why would ulno fire people who use recursion?
+It can be dangerous to use recursion because the state space is unbounded and if we have limited resources (memory), the system can crash.